AJAY0993/kata-scraper/katas/7-kyu/ean-validation/README.md

 ## Your Task

 Validate a given EAN-Code.
-Return `True` if the given EAN-Code is valid, otherwise `False`.
+Return `True/true` if the given EAN-Code is valid, otherwise `False/false`.

 ## Assumption